hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 ## Motivation

-Many NFT projects require that their Token remains immutable yet some project owners have unknowingly created NFTs with keys such as Admin, Wipe, Freeze and Pause set which undermines this assumption.
+Many NFT projects require that their token remains immutable yet some project owners have unknowingly created NFTs with keys such as Admin, Wipe, Freeze and Pause set which undermines this assumption.

 The majority of collectors will also be unaware of the implications of having these keys set on the NFTs they have purchased.